Are You Murdering Your Coffee Beans? (you probably are if you do THIS)

 Influences such as altitude, climate (including rainfall and sunlight), and terroir (soil) all make an impact, as do growing, harvesting, and processing methods, which can vary dramatically from one region or culture to the next.

 Each coffee producer, like winemakers, will produce their own distinct flavor.
+You should know these flavours if you want to brew with them in the best way.

 And why does this all matter?